Decentralized Procedure (DCP)

 • Pre-submission administrative activities.

-• Regulatory assessment/gap-analysis of source documents and registered dossier.
+• Regulatory assessment/gap analysis of source documents and registered dossier.

 • Regulatory strategy in the responses to HA queries (RTQs).

-• Prepare responses to HA queries (HAQs) with supporting documents/data with scientific rationale to avoid delay in approvals.
+• Prepare responses to HA queries (HAQs) with supporting documents/data with the scientific rationale to avoid delay in approvals.

 • Evaluation of change controls and supporting documents.